 1. There is no guarantee you will receive an interview regardless of how much time, energy, and effort you spent customizing your resume and/or conducting research to specifically target this company.

-In the time that you spend cherry picking for roles, you could just be applying to them if you had a good resume built for the mass market.
+In the time that you spend cherry-picking for roles, you could just be applying to them if you had a good resume built for the mass market.
 Having a resume that is good and general enough to apply to multiple, if not all, PM positions out there is the key to raise your chances of getting an interview.
 Keep in mind that there is no guarantee that they will call you back, no matter how awesome your resume looks, as 80% of the roles posted on job boards are not urgent to hire.
-This means that you are probably spending a large amount of time customizing your resume to perfection and doing all that research for little to no results.
+This means that you are probably spending a significant amount of time customizing your resume to perfection and doing all that research for little to no results.

 2. How do you know if you will like or not like this company?

-Many of our coaching clients go to companies they had previously never even heard of, but they love working there now.
+Many of our members coaching with us go to companies they had previously never even heard of, but they love working there now.
 People can change their attitudes about their companies very quickly once they start working there.
 They could realize that they are in love with the product, people, and culture.
-The contrary also applies too – they could be disappointed with their new job as it just did not meet expectations.
+The contrary also applies too – they could be disappointed with the new job as it just did not meet the expectations.

-The point is that you really do not know if you are going to like this company or not.
-How are you deciding whether or not you would want to work at this company?
+The point is that you do not know if you are going to like this company or not.
+How are you deciding whether you would want to work at this company?
 Make sure that you are asking the following questions to yourself before you have an opinion about the company you are interviewing with.